badamiec3/readMeFile/README.md

 ![childIssues][childIssues]

-The user stories and child issues were assigned story points to assess the expected difficulty and time spent in order to complete them.
+The user stories and child issues were assigned story points to assess the expected difficulty and time needed to complete them.

 The sprint associated with testing is shown below.